armory/docs/content/en/docs/armory-agent/agent-troubleshooting.md

 Command options:

 * `-plaintext`: if your gRPC endpoint is not configured for TLS
-* `-insecure`: if you are using TLS with custom certificates.
+* `-insecure`: if you are using TLS with custom certificates

 Output is similar to: